carissalow/rapids/docs/setup/overview.md

 ### Data Streams

-??? info "Can I process smartphone data collected with Beiwe, PurpleRobot, or app X?"
+??? question "Can I process smartphone data collected with Beiwe, PurpleRobot, or app X?"
     Yes, but you need to add a new data stream to RAPIDS (a new `format.yaml` and container script in R or Python).
 Follow this [tutorial](../../datastreams/add-new-data-streams/).
 [Email us](../../team), create a [Github issue](https://github.com/carissalow/rapids/issues) or text us in [Slack](http://awareframework.com:3000/) if you have any questions.

     If you do so, let us know so we can integrate your work into RAPIDS.

-??? info "Can I process data from Oura Rings, Actigraphs, or wearable X?"
+??? question "Can I process data from Oura Rings, Actigraphs, or wearable X?"
     The only wearables we support at the moment are Empatica and Fitbit.
 However, get in touch if you need to process data from a different wearable.
 We have limited resources so we add support for different devices on an as-needed basis, but we would be happy to collaborate with you to add new wearables.
 [Email us](../../team), create a [Github issue](https://github.com/carissalow/rapids/issues) or text us in [Slack](http://awareframework.com:3000/) if you have any questions.

-??? info "Can I process smartphone or wearable data stored in PostgreSQL, Oracle, SQLite, CSV files, or data container X?"
+??? question "Can I process smartphone or wearable data stored in PostgreSQL, Oracle, SQLite, CSV files, or data container X?"
     Yes, but you need to add a new data stream to RAPIDS (a new `format.yaml` and container script in R or Python).
 Follow this [tutorial](../../datastreams/add-new-data-streams/).
 If you are processing data streams we already support like AWARE, Fitbit, or Empatica and are just connecting to a different container; you can reuse their `format.yaml` and only implement a new container script.
 [Email us](../../team), create a [Github issue](https://github.com/carissalow/rapids/issues) or text us in [Slack](http://awareframework.com:3000/) if you have any questions.

     If you do so, let us know so we can integrate your work into RAPIDS.

-??? info "I have participants that live in different time zones and some that travel; can RAPIDS handle this?"
+??? question "I have participants that live in different time zones and some that travel; can RAPIDS handle this?"
     Yes, RAPIDS can handle [single or multiple timezones](../../setup/configuration/#timezone-of-your-study) per participant.
 You can use time zone data collected by smartphones or collected by hand.

-??? info "Some of my participants used more than one device during my study; can RAPIDS handle this?"
+??? question "Some of my participants used more than one device during my study; can RAPIDS handle this?"
     Yes, you can link more than one smartphone or wearable device to a single participant.
 RAPIDS will merge them and sort them automatically.

-??? info "Some of my participants switched from Android to iOS or vice-versa during my study; can RAPIDS handle this?"
+??? question "Some of my participants switched from Android to iOS or vice-versa during my study; can RAPIDS handle this?"
     Yes, data from multiple smartphones can be linked to a single participant.
 All iOS data is converted to Android data before merging it.

 ### Extending RAPIDS

-??? info "Can I add my own behavioral features/digital biomarkers?"
+??? question "Can I add my own behavioral features/digital biomarkers?"
     Yes, you can implement your own features in R or Python following this [tutorial](../../features/add-new-features/)

-??? info "Can I extract behavioral features based on two or more sensors?"
+??? question "Can I extract behavioral features based on two or more sensors?"
     Yes, we do this for `PHONE_DATA_YIELD` (combines all phone sensors), `PHONE_LOCATIONS` (combines location and data yield data), `PHONE_APPLICATIONS_BACKGROUND` (combines screen and app usage data), and `FITBIT_INTRADAY_STEPS` (combines Fitbit and sleep and step data).

     However, we haven't come up with a user-friendly way to configure this, and currently, we join sensors on a case-by-case basis.
 This is mainly because not enough users have needed this functionality so far.
 Get in touch, and we can set it up together; the more use cases we are aware of, the easier it will be to integrate this into RAPIDS.

-??? info "I know how to program in Python or R but not both.
+??? question "I know how to program in Python or R but not both.
 Can I still use or extend RAPIDS?"
     Yes, you don't need to write any code to use RAPIDS out of the box.
 If you need to add support for new [data streams](../../datastreams/add-new-data-streams/)  or [behavioral features](../../features/add-new-features/) you can use scripts in either language.

-??? info "I have scripts that clean raw data from X sensor, can I use them with RAPIDS?"
+??? question "I have scripts that clean raw data from X sensor, can I use them with RAPIDS?"
     Yes, you can add them as a [`[MUTATION][SCRIPT]`](../../datastreams/add-new-data-streams/#complex-mapping) in the `format.yaml` of the [data stream](../../datastreams/data-streams-introduction/) you are using.
 You will add a `main` function that will receive a data frame with the raw data for that sensor that in turn will be used to compute behavioral features.